DaliaKarem/Nagwa_Task_BookList/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+to run my app:
+1_id  of com.android.application must be version "8.2.1" or above